shellbro/dockerfile-dropbox/README.md

 docker run --name=dropbox -d --log-driver=journald --restart=always shellbro/dropbox
 ```

-After container creation see `docker logs dropbox` to link your Dropbox account.
+After container is created copy the URL from `docker logs dropbox` to link your
+Dropbox account.

 # Quick start (store files on the host)